Importance of Learning Classical Dance for Kids

 - Patience – Be it any dance form, it teaches you how to be patient and when to be patient.
 We all know kids these days have so much going on around them that being patient becomes a task in itself.
 The best way to inculcate the art of patience in them is through dance.

-The slow pause in some of the steps in Indian classical dances demands patience not just from the mind, but from the body as well.
+The slow pause in some of the steps in Indian classical dance demands patience not just from the mind, but from the body as well.
 After a few classes or rehearsals, your kid will be able to observe patience in himself/herself even while breathing!

 - Focus – While gearing up for a race in school, one must be aware when to sprint at the same time as hearing the whistle blow.
 The focus and awareness of a dancer is similar to this.
 To know and remember the exact timing and tune of the song or music to start dancing, helps in developing focus in your child.
 It does not happen on day one and that is why patience is often followed by focus.
 To repeat the same steps for a week or even more than that can be tiring and boring but to have focus on improving one’s rhythm and timing is something worthy to learn.
 It urges you to stay focused in the present moment.
 This focus then gets channelised into academics as well – a total win win!

 - Discipline – Dance, dance again, dance one more time.
-Indian classical dances, unlike other dance forms cannot be taught a lot in one day.
+Indian classical dance, unlike other dance forms, cannot be taught a lot in one day.
 Every move, expression and pause between two steps require what we all are trying to achieve in life – perfection.
 To practice what’s learnt in front of the teacher at home and keep polishing the movements develop discipline in your child’s life.
 Moreover, somewhere on a path of perfecting the timing of steps to match it with the rhythm of music teaches the importance of time management and its utilization in other areas of your kid’s life too!

 - Flexibility – This requires no explanation.
 Various body movements and gestures are a great way to develop flexibility in your child’s body from a young age!
 Indian classical dances involve a lot of half-sitting or squatting positions which improve the flexibility of your muscles around the pelvis and thighs, straightening the spinal cord as well!